 Oral History is published twice yearly in Spring (March) and Autumn (September) with a roughly three-month lead time.
 Articles should be submitted as early as possible to allow each issue to be planned in advance as circulation amongst the editors normally takes around twelve weeks.
 Final copy dates for contributions to both the Current British Work and International Work sections are the beginning of November (for the Spring issue) and the beginning of June (for the Autumn issue).

 Manuscripts: length and layout

-Articles must normally be between 5,000 and 8,000 words in length including notes.
+Articles must normally be between 5,000 and 8,000 words in length excluding notes.
 All articles, together with an abstract (see below for details) and an accurate word count should be submitted electronically with double spacing and each page clearly numbered.
-Please ensure you retain a back-up copy of your work.
+Please ensure you retain a back-up copy of your work

 To facilitate the process of anonymous review, names should appear only on a separate front title sheet with the full title of the article.
 Joint author’s names should be given alphabetically.
 Authors must specify if they wish otherwise.